eventsauce-symfony/eventsauce-bundle/README.md

     enabled: false
     message_outbox:
       enabled: false
-      table_name: event_message_outbox # value will be used if the main outbox config is set to doctrine in the repository
+      table_name: event_message_outbox # it will be used if the outbox config has doctrine repository
-      relay_id: event_dispatcher_relay # relay-id for run consume outbox messages command
+      relay_id: event_dispatcher_relay # it is used by consume outbox message command
 ```

 Example of Event Dispatcher